Welcome to PJ Parkinson's Support

 Farragut: First Wednesday of every month, 11:30-12:30 at Avenir Memory Care, 901 Concord Rd

-Tellico Village: first Thursday of every month, 1:00-2:00 pm at 130 Chota Center Tellico Village
+Tellico Village: First Thursday of every month, 1:00-2:00 pm at 130 Chota Center Tellico Village

-West Knoxville: second Tuesday of every month, 12:00-1:00 at Parkview Senior Living Community West
+West Knoxville: Second Tuesday of every month, 12:00-1:00 at Parkview Senior Living Community West

-Oak Ridge: third Tuesday of every month 11:00-12:30 at Central Baptist Church Combs Hall
+Oak Ridge: Third Tuesday of every month, 11:00-12:30 at Central Baptist Church Combs Hall

-Maryville: fourth Thursday of every month 11:00-12:30 at the Community Center, Shannondale of Maryville
+Maryville: Fourth Thursday of every month, 11:00-12:30 at the Community Center, Shannondale of Maryville

-Young Onset dinner group: day/time changes month by month.
+Young Onset dinner group: Day/time changes month by month.
 Please call the office.

 Our goal is to provide support, resources, and advocacy to those living with Parkinson's disease or caring for a loved one impacted by Parkinson's within our community and surrounding counties.